- How long do puppies sleep?

 - When do puppies sleep through the night?

-- What to expect on the first night home with your puppy
+- What to expect on your puppy’s first night

 - How to get a puppy to sleep